AI Buyer Insights:

 U.S. Department of Education (ED) is a Government organization based in United States, with around 4400 employees and annual revenues of $68.00 billion.

-U.S. Department of Education (ED) operates a diverse technology stack with applications such as Lumen Cloud (ex CenturyLink), Microsoft 365 and Oracle CX Cloud, covering areas like Application Hosting and Computing Services, Collaboration and Customer Experience.
+U.S. Department of Education (ED) operates a diverse technology stack with applications such as Oracle Cloud ERP, Moodle LMS and Microsoft 365, covering areas like ERP Financial, Learning and Development and Collaboration.

-U.S. Department of Education (ED) has invested in cloud applications and AI-driven platforms to optimize efficiency and growth, collaborating with vendors such as Lumen Technologies, Microsoft and Oracle.
+U.S. Department of Education (ED) has invested in cloud applications and AI-driven platforms to optimize efficiency and growth, collaborating with vendors such as Oracle, Moodle and Microsoft.

-U.S. Department of Education (ED) recently adopted applications including Adobe Acrobat Sign (formerly EchoSign, eSign & Adobe Sign) in 2022, Amazon Elastic Load Balancing (ELB) in 2021 and Acquia Cloud in 2020, highlighting its ongoing modernization strategy.
+U.S. Department of Education (ED) recently adopted applications including Trustwave AppDetectivePro in 2024, Adobe Acrobat Sign (formerly EchoSign, eSign & Adobe Sign) in 2022 and Amazon Elastic Load Balancing (ELB) in 2021, highlighting its ongoing modernization strategy.

 APPS RUN THE WORLD maintains an up-to-date database of U.S. Department of Education (ED)’s key decision makers and IT executives, available to Premium subscribers.